Mrk1869/BlurBuster/README.md

-BlurBuste
+BlurBuster
 ======================

-Remove motion blur by using several sensors
+Remove motion blur from pictures by using several sensors
 ------

 + BlurBuser with 3 sensors